-Have you caught on to the fact that it is mid-December and I haven’t baked one single batch of cookies yet this year?
-Don’t get me wrong we are all big fans of Christmas cookies, but we’ve been on more of a savory kick this holiday season.
-(Don’t worry cookie fanatics, I have you covered here!)
-The first time I tried this Holiday Kale Salad recipe I knew that it was going to be on repeat at our house all season – it is just the right blend of savory and sweet for the holidays and it’s pretty beautiful too!
+Have you caught on to the fact that it is mid-December and I haven't baked one single batch of cookies yet?
+Don't get me wrong.
+We are all big fans of Christmas cookies, but we've been on more of a savory kick this holiday season.
+(Don't worry cookie fanatics, I have you covered here!)
+The first time I tried this Holiday Kale Salad recipe, I knew that it was going to be on repeat at our house all season.
+It is just the right blend of savory and sweet for the holidays, and it's pretty beautiful too!

-Plus, it is perfect for my dinner table’s ever-changing mealtime needs!
+It is perfect for my dinner table's ever-changing mealtime needs!
 On busy weeknights, I can crank this meal out in under 45 minutes with minimal effort and have enough leftovers for lunch the next day.
-While this salad is hearty enough for Todd’s vegetarian main dish the kids and I have also been adding a bit of chopped rotisserie chicken to our plates for a little extra protein.
+While this salad is hearty enough for Todd's vegetarian main dish, the kids and I have also been adding a bit of chopped rotisserie chicken to our plates for a little extra protein.

-When entertaining friends and family for the holiday’s I plan to take this kale salad recipe to a whole different level of delicious by topping it with beautiful golden rounds of my friend Amanda’s crispy potato chip crusted goat cheese.
-It just feels so fancy to serve warm goat cheese rounds atop this festive salad, and the contrast of the warm cheese and cool crisp greens is just heavenly!
+When entertaining friends and family for the holidays, I plan to take this kale salad recipe to a whole different level of deliciousness by topping it with beautiful golden rounds of my friend Amanda's crispy potato chip crusted goat cheese.
+It just feels so fancy to serve warm goat cheese rounds atop this festive salad.
+The contrast of the warm cheese and cool crisp greens is just heavenly!